AmosNimos/tcg-term/README.md

  # Card shop view

- > Don't worry you buy game with in game point, which can be won by winning game.
+ > Don't worry you buy the cards with in game point, which can be won by winning game.
  > No ingame purchasses XD
 ~~~
 [Cards: 15x]: